-When it comes to storage, two important factors need to be considered: capacity and security.
+Regarding storage, two important factors must be considered: Capacity and security.
 You want enough space to store your files, and you want them stored safely.

 Cloud storage is an excellent choice for storing photos.
 You don’t have to worry about cluttering and slowing down your phone, and you can access them from your computer, phone or other connected devices.
 We’ve broken down a few options for you.
 Tap or click here to check out our report on Google Photos vs. iCloud vs. IDrive.

 If you’re an Apple user, you’ll probably gravitate towards iCloud.
 Apple’s cloud service is integrated into its tablets, computers, smartphones, smartwatches and more.
 It’s tied to your Apple ID, so you can easily access your files from any Apple device.
 Keep reading to find out how to set it up.

 Apple’s iCloud includes 5GB of free storage and a free email account.
 You can back up your iPhone or iPad using iCloud and use it to store your passwords. iCloud makes it easy to store and share your videos, photos, files and notes with others.

 If 5GB isn’t enough, you can upgrade to iCloud+.
 This gets you up to 2TB of storage, in addition to features such as Private Relay (beta), Hide My Email and HomeKit Secure Video support.